Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 The `main` function is the entry point of our program.
 Code written there will get executed automatically.

-The statement below speeds up input-output a little, therefore it is recommended to be used.
+The statement below speeds up input-output a little, therefore it is recommended to be used, but can be omitted.

 ```
 std::ios_base::sync_with_stdio(false);